Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Conclusion

 \section{Conclusion}

 In this paper we have proposed methods to identify and estimate direct and indirect causal effects under one-sided non-compliance, using data from a randomized saturation experiment.
 Under appropriate assumptions, we show that the key source of unobserved heterogeneity is the share of compliers within a given group.
 In a setting with many large groups, this quantity can be estimated and yields a simple IV estimator that is consistent and asymptotically normal in the limit as group size and the number of groups grow.
 We have also illustrated the applicability of our methods using data from a large-scale job-placement program randomized saturation experiment.
 In this setting, we find negative spillover effects on the sub-population willing to take up the program.
-The direct effects, however, shield those who take up treatment from those negative indirect effects.
-A possible extension of the methods described above would be to consider settings with two-sided non-compliance.
-In this case our identification approach would condition on the share of always-takers in addition to the share of compliers.
-Another interesting extension would be to consider relaxing \autoref{assump:IOR} to allow some dependence of individuals' take-up decisions on the offers of their peers.
-Work currently in progress explores this possibility.
+The direct effects, however, shield those who take up treatment from these negative indirect effects.
+These findings illustrate how our methods allow researchers to go beyond intent-to-treat effects and reveal important information that may be relevant for the design of real-world policies.